 With a mother that was also an artist and nurtured her creative side, Ivy dreamt of having her own studio at the age when most young girls dreamt of being ballerinas, and has considered herself an artist since she was old enough to pick up a pencil.

 As an abstract expressionist painter, she creates ethereal works through intuitive painting, allowing the paint to decide its own direction.
 Sometimes painting with blaring loud music, other times in complete silence, her work vacillates between energetic and meditative.

-She found an acrylic flow art class, and as a self-described “control freak,” thought it would be a good exercise in letting go.
-Loving the technique but hating the waste, she moved from pouring acrylic and resin to working with alcohol inks, a medium she still utilizes today.
-Now, whether creating forms with abstract flow, or painting figurative images with intention using acrylic, liquid inks and pens, her current body of work is dream-like, ethereal, and colorful, utilizing the inherent movement of the ink to produce beautiful works where the component of fluidity creates simple yet astounding beauty.
-Her most recent works have advanced to mixed-media, combining brushed acrylic paints with acrylic inks, papers, charcoal, and pastels.
+In the past, her mixed-media art has ranged from acrylic and resin to working with alcohol inks, an unusual and challenging medium she still favors today.
+Now, whether creating abstract forms with abstract flow, or painting figurative images with intention using liquid inks and pens, her current body of work is dream-like, lyrical, and colorful, utilizing the inherent movement of the ink to produce beautiful works where the component of fluidity creates simple yet astounding beauty.
+Her most recent works have advanced to mixed media, combining brushed acrylic paints with inks, papers, charcoal, and pastels.

 Reveling in her new life closer to nature and the ocean has inspired the artist to “grow with the flow,” evolving her craft through embracing her quieter life and listening to her own inner voice.